Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 That’s why it’s important to focus on local SEO and make it easy for people in your area to find your firm.

-Some ways you can optimize your local SEO include claiming your Google Business profile listing, optimizing your website for local keywords, and getting listed in local directories.
+You can optimize your local SEO by claiming your Google Business profile listing and other relevant business listings (Yelp, Apple Maps, etc), optimizing your website for local keywords, and getting listed in local directories.

 By focusing on local SEO, you can ensure that your firm is the first one people see when searching for an accountant in your area.

-Video marketing is one of the most effective ways to connect with your audience and build trust.
+Video marketing for accountants is one of the most effective ways to connect with your audience and build trust.

 When people can see your face and hear you speak, they’re more likely to feel like they know you.